compbioNJU/scPlantGM/README.md

 Lu, K., et al. A gene module-based framework for plant cell atlas annotation and cross-species marker gene discovery.

 # Contact us
 If you have any question, suggestion or bug found in the method, feel free to contact us!
-Email: XuanKunXK@gmail.com
+Email: dijunchen@nju.edu.cn; Lukaiyann@163.com